Cineteca Mexiquense projects films related to dance as part of Danzatlán 2022

 For Friday, July 29, at 6:00 p.m. they have scheduled the film “Pina”, a tribute by Wim Wenders to the choreographer Pina Bausch, one of the icons of contemporary dance, where, throughout the film, They represent the most important pieces of the Tanztheater company from Wuppertal, directed by her since 1973.

-The screening of two films for children’s audiences has also been scheduled; the first, Happy feet-El penguin, by Director Dir.
+The screening of two films for children’s audiences has also been scheduled; the first, Happy feet-The Penguin, by Director Dir.
 George Miller, for Saturday, July 30 at 12:30 p.m.

 The second, “Bailarina”, by Directors Éric Warin and Eric Summer, will be broadcast on Sunday, July 31 at 12:30 p.m.
 These films are based on the passion for dance and can be enjoyed for free.